 As you’re going through this exercise, remind managers to be realistic when they’re defining the requirements.
 Oftentimes, managers will create requirements based on the “ideal candidate,” who may even exceed the actual position requirements.
 While you want to aim high and find the most qualified candidates, you must also be realistic about the applicant pool and potential candidates you’ll find.

-4. Use a multi-channel approach.
+4. Use a multi-channel approach

-Knowing where to advertise your open positions can be half the battle when you’re on the hunt to hire.
+Knowing where to promote open positions can be half the battle when you’re on the hunt to hire.
 One thing’s for sure — to be successful in finding candidates, don’t use a “one-and-done” approach.
 In other words, don’t just post the position on your website and call it good.
 To find the best people, you need to be strategic about it.